top of page

 Generally Speaking

 The feet should be spread enough to begin a good base, with the feet under the hips.
-The athlete should have the feeling of being up to the line with feet properly spread, and when in the "set" position, the body (hips and torso) should be angled forward to some extent, with an attempt to have sufficient body lean, positioning, and balance that will allow him/her to be able to overcome inertia and to explosively move up the track in response to the starting signal.
+The athlete should have the feeling of being up to the line with feet properly spread as the athlete begins assuming a folded type of position with a hinging type of hip movement (described below), with the body (hips and torso) angled forward to some extent.
+There is some knee bend and an attempt to have sufficient body lean, positioning, and balance that will allow him/her to be able to overcome inertia and to explosively move up the track in response to the starting signal.
+The head should be in a good alignment with the shoulders when the "set" position is established.
 See the "Cheating and what is Allowed" section below for a very important aspect of positioning at the start.
+In my "Effective Recruitment" blog I also described how the running surface, footwear, and not wanting to slip are parts of the equation.

 Method of Practicing

-There is some bend at the waist and knees with the head ahead of the starting line.
+The head should be ahead of the starting line.
 The shoulders should at least be up to the line, but maybe ahead of the line to some extent.
-The hips should feel close enough to the line and as stated above, should be angled forward somewhat along with the torso.
-The knee and shin of the forward leg in the starting stance should feel close enough to the line, and maybe even feel like they are a bit ahead of the line, but not really angled forward like the torso, hips, and shin of the rear leg.
+The hips should feel close enough to the line and as stated above and should be angled forward somewhat along with the torso.
+The knee and shin of the forward leg in the starting stance should feel close enough to the line and may even feel like the knee is a bit ahead of the line, but not really angled forward like the torso, hips, and shin of the rear leg.
 Having a significant forward shin angle in the front leg would require too much hanging forward and likely a lower than desired hip height.
 When poised to launch into the race, about two-thirds of the weight is centered over the position of the front leg in the starting stance, with the hip/glute area of that front leg likely being a focal point.
-Although the front leg side is emphasized, and there likely is some lean of the torso over to the side of the front leg, there still should be some recognition of the hips and shoulders being squared to the direction the athlete is to travel, up the track.
+Although the front leg side is emphasized, and that there likely is some lean of the torso over to the side of the front leg, there still should be some recognition of the hips and shoulders being squared enough to the direction the athlete is to travel, up the track.
 The "sufficient body lean" I alluded to above that helps overcoming inertia is similar to the type of body movement seen in these falling start drills.
 "Sufficient body lean", along with the hips and torso adequately angled forward while in the "set" position, applies to all starts in order for the athlete to be prepared to move up the track.
 Being able to do so skillfully without cheating (rolling start) is important in my mind, as it requires maximizing positioning, balance, etc..., that can be applied to powerfully starting.

 Head Position and Line of Vision

-The head, along with being ahead of the starting line, should at least be carried/positioned in natural alignment with the shoulders.
+Again, the head, along with being ahead of the starting line, should at least be carried/positioned in natural alignment with the shoulders.
 This means that when the shoulders move forward and down to get into position, that the head should do the same.
 That should affect the line of vision so that if the head is angled down toward the ground, then the line of vision should also be downward.
-This can get more challenging as the athlete learns to crouch/coil more, with the head in a stable position and where the line of vision may be toward the rear.
-Additionally, it is thought by some that while in the "set" position, having the head dropped and rounding of the spine and shoulder/chest area will aid spinal reflex actions, and thus allow athletes to apply more force.
-This is more pronounced when doing three and four-point starts.
+This can get more challenging as the athlete improves the ability to crouch/coil and otherwise fold the body more.
+The head still needs to be in a stable position and the athlete has to be able to handle the line of vision being further down and even toward the rear than was previously the case.
+Technically speaking, ideally, I guess you can say there is some pretension present in the glutes and gastroc-soleus complex.

-For the first step the head is to rise along with the rest of the body.
+For the first step the head is to move forward and upward along with the rest of the body.
 What you don't want is for the athlete to look up and forward before the rest of the body moves forward and upward.
 Since the body's posture should be inclined forward during the initial acceleration, the head, again, should be in that alignment also, with the line of vision affected as explained above.

 Reflexes